secretnodes/secretnodes.org/docs/tutorials/prep-sn-vultr.md

 # Deploy a Secret Node on Vultr
-Guide Version 0.25 | Date Dec 27, 2019 | Pre-Genesis Games Edition
+Guide Version 0.25 | Date Dec 29, 2019 | Pre-Genesis Games Edition
 Difficulty Level : Noob Friendly!

-> If you've configured your node with a previous version of this guide please run the following command to refresh the scripts on your node.
-You should only need to run this once. "wget -N https://raw.githubusercontent.com/secretnodes/scripts/master/upgrade.sh" then proceed from step 6 on this guide.
+!> This guide is a beta guide and could break at any time, please report any issues you face between steps 1 - 7.

+!> All tokens discussed here are test tokens on the Kovan network.
+Do not send any real tokens using this guide!
+Also please understand this guide was tested on a NUC and only with the stock Ubuntu Server 18.04 LTS ISO.
+If you use anything else your results may differ.

 **Estimated Time | 15 - 30 Minutes depending on experience.**